SupahNickie/CaffeineORM/README.md

 CaffeineConnection.useDatabase("tertiary");
 ```

+Model classes that extend the CaffeineObject type must also call `init()` at the tail end of their constructor methods.
+Please see either the User or Download example classes for example usage.
 #### Usage

 Queries are done through the CaffeineObject abstract type; a lookup class must be declared in order to perform queries.
 This field is static on the CaffeineConnection parent class and must be set manually whenever there is a change in the class you would like to lookup.